shawnbutton/interview_exercise_template/INSTRUCTIONS.md

 # Instructions

 1. Please solve the following problem using `JavaScript` or `Java` (or the language of your choice).
-1. Avoid third party libraries with the exception of your test frameworks (i.e. Mocha/Chai, JUnit, etc).
 1. Treat this problem as a library.
 No UI or file/console input is expected or required.
 1. Add a `README.md` file that at least includes:
     - runtime versions